 As had been its regular practice through acquisition and divestiture, BTR regorganised and re-sold the Serck business.
 Several facilities in the UK, USA and Middle-East were sold.
 These businesses, and the expert teams therein, make up the core of today’s Serck business – with many team members still with us from that time.
-This is also when a significant amount of IP in the form of drawings of coolers from the 1970s and 80s was split off and sold, first to Honeywell and then
+This

 The Unipart Group acquired the Serck businesses operating in the UK, US, and Middle East in 1999.
 For the past 20 years, the Serck companies have gone from strength to strength as they leverage the advantages of the backing of one of the UK’s most successful privately owned companies, and the advantages of optimising their operations via the Unipart Way methodologies.